-Officially Docker installer can be downloaded from Docker Store only.
+Officially Docker installer, community edition can be downloaded from Docker Store.
 You will have to create an account to be able to download it.
 Having an account for Docker is a very good things.
 It allows you to download docker images in the future.

 If you dont want to create an account, this is the direct link to Download Docker Installer.

 You can also reach the Docker Store download page from the Docker official page.
 Go to the Docker Official home Page.